4zad/form-validation/README.md

 I decided to create web application in the form of a form (no pun intended).
 This application would have a basic set of criteria that would be coded into the HTML directly using the attributes of form elements and there would also be a more sophisticated set of criteria for the username and password that would show up in an error panel once the user attempts to submit the form (which would be done using JavaScript, the Document Object Model, and regular espressions).
 Furthermore, the form would not submit unless all the criteria required by the form is met.

 There were 2 major reasons why I decide to split the form requirement handling between the HTML and JavaScript.
 One was that if each and every error message was to be displayed in the error panel, it would become very crowded; from a user experience perspective this would be horrid.
-The other was that using the pattern attribute with regular expressions in HTML alone simply gives the user the message, "Please match the requested format," without any detail as to what the actual format is; again, from a user experience perspective this would be horrid.
+The other was that using the pattern attribute with regular expressions in HTML alone simply gives the user the message, "Please match the requested format," without any detail as to what the actual format taht should be followed is; again, from a user experience perspective this would be horrid.
 By using JavaScript and the Document Object Model with regular espressions, I could insert the exact required format/criteria to the error panel.

 Overall, this project would help me develop the necessary skills that enable me to create a whole array of different types of forms that exist on the web.